Human trafficking in Trinidad and Tobago

+Prosecution (2008)

 The anti-trafficking task force, which is co-chaired by an official from the Ministry of National Security in partnership with IOM, has been overseeing the implementation of a nine-month anti-trafficking action plan and organized three subcommittees: one to draft legislation, one to develop victim assistance policies, and a third to raise public awareness; however, the government made no discernible progress in its prosecution and punishment of sex and labor trafficking offenders during the reporting period.
-The lack of comprehensive legislation that would make human trafficking a crime and would ensure protection of trafficking victims was a significant limitation in the government’s ability to prosecute trafficking offenders and address human trafficking in Trinidad and Tobago during the reporting period.
+The lack of comprehensive legislation that would make human trafficking a crime and would ensure protection of trafficking victims was a significant limitation in the government's ability to prosecute trafficking offenders and address human trafficking in Trinidad and Tobago during the reporting period.
 The government reported no prosecutions, convictions, or sentences of trafficking offenders.
 The government reported one trafficking investigation during the year, and it began extradition proceedings in February 2010 against a foreign national wanted for human trafficking in another country.
 The government provided logistical, human resources, and some financial support to IOM anti-trafficking training for police, immigration officers, police, and other officials during the reporting period.

-Protection
+Protection (2008)

 The government made minimal progress in protecting victims during the reporting period.
 The government did not employ systematic procedures for law enforcement authorities to proactively identify victims and refer them to available services; however, in a positive step, some law enforcement officers are reported to have taken suspected victims to shelters.
 The task force recently began development of guidelines for officials to refer potential victims to shelter, counseling, medical care, and interpreter assistance.
 The government did not provide foreign trafficking victims with legal alternatives to their removal to countries where they may face hardship or retribution.
 The government did not report proactively identifying any victims during the reporting period.
 NGOs identified foreign trafficking victims in jail for immigration or other violations committed as a direct result of being trafficked that were later deported.
 The government offered some social services directly and through NGOS that received government funding, but due to a lack of a formal procedures to guide officials in victim identification and referral to services, few victims received assistance.
 Trinidadian authorities encouraged crime victims in general to assist with the investigation and prosecution of offenders, though without legislation criminalizing human trafficking or formal trafficking victim protection provisions there were few incentives for victims to assist.